PTCInc/vuforia-engine/CONTRIBUTING.md

 ## How to share feedback

+If you want to share feedback related to the SDK, you can submti an issue via the various feedback issue templates mentioned above.

+Please consider the following information when sharing feedback to increase the chances of getting a timely and accurate response from PTC staff or the community:

 - Before submitting your feedback, verify that it aligns with the appropriate category and that similar feedback has not already been submitted by other developers.
 - Clearly state your feedback, providing specific use-cases and solutions for the improvements you are suggesting.
 Feedback without actionable details may be removed without comment.